 Not only do muscles look good, they are necessary for your health and for your survival.

 Fortunately, we live in a world where information is abundant.
 In theory, we should have easy access to the best sources of fitness information at our fingertips.
-Sadly, most of what you read online or in fitness magazines are either wrong or simply misleading.
+Unfortunately, most of what you read online or in fitness magazines are either wrong or simply misleading.

 Welcome to the WCT Muscle Building Series.
 The goal of this series is to give you the foundation to build one of the most important organ systems in your body.